KaiHelli/lvsm/README.md

 ## Acknowledgements

 This project builds upon the paper [LVSM](https://haian-jin.github.io/projects/LVSM/).
-The code is largely based on [MVSplat](https://github.com/donydchen/mvsplat).
+The code is largely based on [MVSplat](https://github.com/donydchen/mvsplat) with the multi-view view sampler provided by [DepthSplat](https://github.com/cvg/depthsplat) and [latentSplat](https://github.com/Chrixtar/latentsplat).
 Many thanks to these projects for their excellent contributions!